Red Cell: 1986 kidnapping incident

-In March 1986, Marcinko and Red Cell traveled to Naval Weapons Station Seal Beach in Orange Country, California, to conduct security exercises at the naval installation.
+In March 1986, Marcinko and Red Cell traveled to Naval Weapons Station Seal Beach in Orange County, California, to conduct security exercises at the naval installation.
 Under the guise of a fictional terrorist group called "Nuclear Free America", Red Cell began to execute mock attacks against base defenses.
 Security personnel, including civilian security chief Robert D. Sheridan, at the base had been briefed in advance, but had refused to provide Red Cell access to a warehouse just inside the base as a central operations center, which antagonized Marcinko and Red Cell.
 Instead, Red Cell based themselves out of a local dive bar called Garf's.

 On March 20, 1986, Sheridan was kidnapped from his home.
 Sheridan and his wife, Margaret Sheridan, had been woken by a phone call at 3:00 AM calling him in to work; although he believed the call to be a hoax, he decided to go to work anyways.
 After exiting his house, Sheridan was confronted by Red Cell member Frank Phillips brandishing a gun.
 Phillips displayed a badge, told Sheridan that this was part of the ongoing security exercises at the base, and told him to get into a car, driven by another Red Cell member, Arturo Farias.
 Margaret, who wasn't aware of the security exercises and had been watching Sheridan through her window, rushed out of the house and pointed her husband's .45 caliber handgun at the intruders, but was convinced by Sheridan to stand down before he and Phillips drove off.